maxim-zhao/z80bench/README.md

 Executed 136170 cycles in 00:00:00.0131959
 ```

 The data is inserted at offset 0x4000.
-In fact, all filenames can be appended with an `@address` suffix, including the program filename; it's just implicitly at address 0.
+In fact, all filenames can be appended with an `@address` suffix#.

-The specific use case for which this was written was testing and measuring depackers to VRAM.
-Pass `--vram-compare` to comapre the VRAM contents:
+The specific use case for which this was written was testing and measuring depackers to VRAM for Sega 8-bit systems (which map a TMS9918a-like VDP to I/O ports $be and $bf).
+Pass `--vram-compare` to compare the VRAM contents:

 ```
 $ z80bench test-program.sms --vram-compare expected.bin@0000